mfem/mfem/config/docker/README.md

 this image for a demo of using mfem! 🎉️

 Updated containers are built and deployed on merges to the main branch and releases.
+If you want to request a build on demand, you can [manually run the workflow](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow) thanks to the workflow dispatch event.

 ### Usage